BIPOC Therapists in Boston Area Via Telehealth and in-person in Western MA

 Elizabeth Aguirre Shurman, LICSW

 Elizabeth appreciates working with a variety of people, a variety of gender expressions, a variety of life stages, primarily adolescents and adults.
-Part of becoming a therapist is her endless interest in the human condition.
 She says, “Growing up in the midwest suburbs of Detroit, I didn’t have a strong sense of belonging.
 I felt like an outsider a lot of the time.
 When I was first introduced to therapy as an adolescent, that safe, secure relationship helped me explore parts of myself and expanded my meaning of belonging.
 Everyone wants to belong!”.

 Elizabeth completed a masters degree in social work at New York University in 2007, practiced social work in urban hospitals and schools for many years while living in Brooklyn, until deciding to explore a different quality of life in Western MA.
 As a resident of Western MA since 2015, Elizabeth loves living here.